 Elite Leadership and Funding:

-- The party’s leadership, including Farage, Richard Tice, and Zia Yusuf, comes from business backgrounds, with many holding significant wealth.
+- The party’s leadership, including Farage, Richard Tice, and Zia Yusuf, come from business backgrounds, with many holding significant wealth.
 Farage, for example, earns over £1 million annually through various business ventures and media roles.

 - A significant portion of Reform’s funding comes from multimillionaire donors with ties to sectors like finance, property, technology, oil and gas.
 This reflects the party’s pro-business agenda, which includes tax cuts for corporations and a reduction of public spending.